-How bilateral short-stem hip prostheses affect mobility
+How bilateral short-stem prostheses affect mobility in the hip

-Mobility after short stem prostheses bilaterally
+Mobility after bilateral short stem prostheses

 Increased freedom of movement

 Bilateral short-stem prostheses allow for greater freedom of movement compared to traditional long-stem prostheses.
-Because they remove less bone and affect the muscles less, patients can often enjoy a wider range of motion after surgery, which significantly improves their quality of life.
+Since they remove less bone and affect the muscles less, patients can often enjoy a wider range of motion after surgery, which significantly improves their quality of life.

 Faster recovery